The vision statement of The Compassionate Friends is that everyone who needs us will find us and everyone who finds us will be helped.

 GriefShare – GriefShare is a friendly, caring group of people who will walk alongside you through one of life’s most difficult experiences.
 You don’t have to go through the grieving process alone.

 Hospice Foundation of America – includes information about hospice care and programs including bereavement support for families using hospice.

-MADD – Mothers Against Drunk Drivers has a mission to stop drunk driving, support victims of violent crime, and prevent underage drinking.
+MADD – Mothers Against Drunk Drivers has a mission to to end drunk driving, help fight drugged driving, support the victims of these violent crimes, and prevent underage drinking.

 My Miscarriage Matters – provides support to the survivors of miscarriage, stillbirth, and early infant loss, while increasing awareness around those devastating and heartbreaking issues.